 |Common Carotid Artery||The right common carotid originates from the brachiocephalic artery, the left common carotid artery from the aortic arch; each artery divides into the external and internal carotid arteries; supplies the respective sides of head and neck.|

-|External carotid Artery||Branch of the common carotid artery; supplies blood to numerous facial structures, mandibula, neck, oesophagus and larynx.|
+|External carotid Artery||Branch of the common carotid artery; supplies blood to numerous facial structures, mandibula, neck, esophagus, and larynx.|

-|Internal carotid artery||Branch of the common carotid artery; starts with the carotid sinus nerve; passes through the carotid canal of the temporal bone at the cranial base; connects to the branches of the vertebral artery to form the Circle of Willis; supplies blood to the brain.|
+|Internal carotid artery||Branch of the common carotid artery; starts with the carotid sinus nerve; passes through the carotid canal of the temporal bone at the cranial base; connects to the branches of the vertebral artery to form the Circle of Willis.Supplies blood to the brain.|

-|Circle of Willis||An anastomosis at the cranial base, which ensures a continuous blood supply; formed by the branches of internal carotid and vertebral arteries; supplies blood to the brain.|
+|Circle of Willis||An anastomosis at the cranial base, which ensures a continuous blood supply; formed by the branches of the internal carotid and vertebral arteries; supplies blood to the brain.|

 |Anterior Cerebral Artery||Branch of the internal carotid artery; supplies blood to the frontal lobe of the cerebrum.|

-|Middle Cerebral Artery||Another branch of the internal carotid artery; supplies blood to the temporal lobe and the parietal lobe of the cerebrum.|
+|Middle Cerebral Artery||Another branch of the internal carotid artery.
+Supplies blood to the temporal lobe and the parietal lobe of the cerebrum.|

 |Ophthalmic Artery||Branch of the internal carotid artery; supplies blood to the eyes.|

-|Anterior communicating Artery||An anastomosis of right and left internal carotid arteries; supplies blood to the brain.|
+|Anterior Communicating Artery||Anastomosis of the right and left internal carotid arteries; supplies blood to the brain.|

-|Posterior Communicating Artery||Branches of the posterior cerebral artery, which are part of the posterior part of the Circle of Willis; supply blood to the brain|
+|Posterior Communicating Artery||Branch of the posterior cerebral artery, which is part of the posterior portion of the circle of Willis.
+Supplies blood to the brain.|

-|Posterior Cerebral Artery||Branch of the basilar artery, which form parts of the posterior segment of the Circle of Willis ; supplies blood to the posterior part of the cerebrum and brain stem.|
+|Posterior Cerebral Artery||Branch of the basilar artery, which forms parts of the posterior segment of the circle of Willis.
+Supplies blood to the posterior part of the cerebrum and brain stem.|

-|Basilar Artery||Formed by the fusion of both vertebral arteries; branches reach into the cerebellum, brain stem and posterior brain arteries; primary blood supply of the brain stem|
+|Basilar Artery||Formed by the fusion of both vertebral arteries.
+Branches reach into the cerebellum, brain stem, and posterior brain arteries; primary blood supply of the brain stem|

 Venous Drainage of the Brain